Edited by CMarie Fuhrman and Dean Rader

 These poets use poetry to claim power and recreate the world for Native American Nations.
 Diné poet Esther Belin describes the aesthetic of “hozho” and discusses the cosmological present.
 In “Love Poem,” literary titan Leslie Marmon Silko (Laguna Pueblo) describes the land and sky meeting within a Native American consciousness.
 Allison Adelle Hedge Coke (Huron, Metis, Canadian, Luso, and mixed Southeastern Native) heals America’s consciousness with Native knowledge in “America, I Sing You Back.”
 Fellow Diné poets Orlando White, Sherwin Bitsui, and Bojan Louis continue to create truly extraordinary work.
 These rez cats are in it for life!

 So why tell these stories?
 Why write?
-An instructor, Suzanne S. Rancourt (Abenaki, Huron), gives a good reason, stating, “Native writing isn’t writing.”
-Native Americans exist and continue to thrive.
+In her craft essay, Suzanne S. Rancourt (Abenaki, Huron) explains that a member of the academy once told her that “Native writing isn’t writing and is not to be pursued”—a dehumanizing statement and a threat of erasure.
+And yet, in this anthology, Native Americans continue to exist and thrive.
 We feel emotions like everyone else, and, for many, life is a matter of day to day survival.
 In “Car Crash,” Celia Bland (Cherokee) describes a common occurrence for any household.
 As is the case with Molly McGlennen (Anishinaabe), Benjamín Naka-Hasebe Kingsley (Onondaga), and Cedar Sigo (Suquamish), who reveal life lessons through their poetry.
 These are poets who walk the walk and talk the talk of inspirational work.
 Some Native kid out there will pick up “Perspective” by Laura Da’ (Shawnee) to read how we survive but also keep our traditions alive no matter the incredible odds against us.
 And Layli Long Soldier (Oglala Lakota) is Layli is Layli.
 I cannot praise her important work enough.
 At the end of the day, a family’s feast is filled with food, stories, teasing, joking, and tradition in “The Feed” by M. L. Smoker (Assiniboine-Sioux).
 Smoker’s real life shows the immenseness of a traditional Native American family.

 Elise Paschen (Osage), Kimberly Blaeser (Anishinaabe), C. R. Resetarits (Cherokee-Creek), and Sammie Bordeaux-Seeger (Sicangu Lakota) all welcome their Native American bloodline and share in their discovery of self-awareness.
 Suzanne S. Rancourt says she didn’t grow up on the rez but continues to study her own history.
 Diane Glancy (Cherokee) in “Buffalo Medicine” speaks as an eco-conscious Native American voice.
 In “Creation,” Linda Hogan (Chickasaw) reconstructs the cosmology through her Native consciousness.
 Tlingit poet Ernestine Hayes also offers a Native awareness to nature in “Land Otter People.”
 These poets are an inspiring shot in the arm for any writer, Native American or otherwise, because they are global citizens.